Gxorge/TheHerobrine-OG/README.md

 # The Herobrine!

 This is my in-progress remake of HiveMC's "The Herobrine!" v2 game-mode that was removed in Java 2.
-This project is now being maintained for TrueOG's network.
+This branch is now being maintained for TrueOG's network.
+For the core version without any edits for TrueOG, please see the `core` branch.

 ## Commands and Permissions
 - /vote [map id] - allows players to vote for a map - no permission